Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 Students in seventh-grade from the middle school Hazav in Alfie Menashe

-Participants of the Entrepreneurship for Kids Program, all are young entrepreneurs, students in seventh-grade from the middle school Hazav in Alfie Menashe introduced a number of ideas for projects:
+Participants of the Entrepreneurship for Kids Program, all are young entrepreneurs, students in seventh-grade from the middle school Hazav in Alfie Menashe introduced a number of ideas for ventures:

-The young entrepreneurs sat together and each of them ranked the ideas above and more ideas that were raised, so that at the end the group decided to implement three of their favorite projects.
+The young entrepreneurs sat together and each of them ranked the ideas above and more ideas that were raised, so that at the end the group decided to implement three of them.

 In the table are presented the ratings of the ideas: